aexol-studio/axolotl/Readme.md

 ## 🤔 Why?

-Writing GraphQL for backend developers remains a complicated process when you want to take the schema-first approach instead of code-first one.
-Over the years, I've come to understand that there was more to it: we needed an **evolutionary** framework.
+Writing GraphQL for backend developers remains a complicated process when you want to take the schema-first approach instead of going code-first.
+Over the years, I've come to understand that there was even more to it: we needed an **evolutionary** framework.

 This is how Axolotl was created.